nightscout/cgm-remote-monitor/CONTRIBUTING.md

 ## Translations

 Please visit our [project in Crowdin](https://crowdin.com/project/nightscout) to translate Nigthscout.
-If you want to add a new language, please get in touch with the dev team in Gitter.
+If you want to add a new language, please get in touch with the dev team in [Discord][discord-url].

 ## Installation for development